lixi-ui/lixi-ui-vue/src/components/table/doc/index.en-US.md

 When the the data is dynamically changed, you might want the table to have a maximum height rather than a fixed height and to show the scroll bar if needed.

-:::demo By setting the attribute `max-height` of `el-table`, you can fix the table header.
+:::demo By setting the attribute `max-height` of `lx-table`, you can fix the table header.
 The table body scrolls only if the height of the rows exceeds the max height value.

 ```html
 <template>